prisma/prisma-engines/README.md

 parsing rules for prisma files, including the available database connectors.
 For more technical details, please check the [library README](./psl/README.md).

-The PSL is used throughout the migration and introspection engines, as well as prisma format.
+The PSL is used throughout the schema engine, as well as prisma format.
 The DataModeL (DML), which is an annotated version of the PSL is also used as input for the query engine.